Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 The health certificate is valid for 10 days from the date of issue.

+There is no quarantine requirement for entry into Spain.
 Check with your local veterinarian and the veterinarian in the country you’re moving to prior to your arrival.

 If your application is approved and you received a license there will be specific security measures that the owner of these dogs must take:

-Questions may be directed to the Staff Judge Advocate's Office at extension 3104 or the Security Department, Interpreter's section, at extension 3225 or 3246.
+Questions may be directed to the Staff Judge Advocate's Office at 727-3104 or the Security Department, Interpreter's section, at extension 727-3225 or 727-3246.

 Shipping Pets to Spain

-To ship pets to Spain through commercial carriers you will need a certificate stating that an animal is in good health and for dogs and cats, has been inoculated against rabies.
+To ship pets to Spain through commercial carriers you will need a certificate stating that an animal is in good health and for (dogs and cat), has been inoculated against rabies.
 Passengers with confirmed reservations should reconfirm with the airline three to four days prior to departure.
 This is very important since each airline can transport only a limited number of animals.
 Passengers should also check with the airline for proper importation and documentation requirements.

 As soon you know you’re moving to Spain, start preparing your pet for entry requirements.
 Travel to Spain is primarily accomplished using commercial carriers including the weekly flight from Naval Station Norfolk, Virginia to Rota.
 Ensure your transportation office knows you’re shipping pets to Spain, so they may help make reservations with your airline for you or direct you to the place to make reservations.
-Airlines charge fees for shipping pets and this expense is not reimbursable.
+Airlines charge fees for shipping pets, and this expense is not reimbursable.
 Additionally, know that several airlines impose pet embargoes and will not accept pets when temperature limits are exceeded during any part of your itinerary.
 Please work closely with your transportation office to avoid any problems while traveling with your pet.
 Ultimately, travel arrangements for your pet are your responsibility.

 Most commercial airlines will not allow two animals to be shipped in the same container.
 Check with the airline you are booked on concerning its restrictions.
 The passenger is responsible for following all pet shipment procedures and paying appropriate fees established by the applicable commercial airline.

 Delta and American Airlines normally allow two kennels as checked baggage.
-Both have pet embargos from May 15th - September 15th, but normally make exceptions for military traveling on orders.
+Both have pet embargos from May 15th - September 15th but normally make exceptions for military traveling on orders.
 Weather restrictions still apply.

 If the airline doesn't allow the pet as checked baggage but considers it as cargo, the pet will have to be picked up at the cargo terminal of the Madrid Airport.
 Before the pet is released to the owners it will have to be examined by the airport veterinarian.
 Veterinarian and import fees vary depending on the breed and weight of the animal.
 The total bill may be as expensive as 300 Euros.